-- Afternoon: It’s time to throw on your favorite swimsuit because dayclubs are now open and a bachelorette must.
-Start your day off with a dayclub located at one of the many resorts and party until the sun goes down.
+- Afternoon: It’s time to throw on your favorite swimsuit because day clubs are now open, and they're a bachelorette must.
+Start your day off with a day club located at one of the many resorts and party until the sun goes down.
 Packages can include a daybed or cabana, as well as food and beverage credit to enjoy while you are there.

-- Evening: Check out must-try dinner spots like Aromi Italian Restaurant, CATCH, or Estiatorio Milos.
+- Evening: Check out one of the must-try dinner spots.
 After dinner, take a helicopter flight over the Las Vegas Strip to see the beauty of the neon lights.
-Continue the evening with a Chippendales show, following with a nightcap at the Chandelier Bar inside the Cosmopolitan hotel.
+Continue the evening with a Chippendales show, followed by a nightcap at the Chandelier Bar inside the Cosmopolitan hotel.
 The Chandelier Bar is a multi-sensory visual wonder housing three unique lounge experiences.

 - Morning: Have the breakfast of champions: Start this morning with the Vegas Chocolate Tour, a four-hour tour with several stops indulging in chocolate and ending in a wine tasting to kickstart your day.

 - Afternoon: Your final drop-off will be at a fun restaurant where you can order some ice cream sundaes, milkshakes, and lunch.
-Enjoy the rest of the afternoon with a spa treatment for your whole bachelorette crew at one of the many spas throughout Las Vegas including The Spa at Encore Las Vegas or Waldorf Astoria Spa & Salon.
+Enjoy the rest of the afternoon with a spa treatment for your whole bachelorette crew at one of the many spas throughout Las Vegas, including The Spa at Encore Las Vegas or Waldorf Astoria Spa.

-- Evening: Tonight, enjoy dinner at Canaletto inside the Venetian Hotel for great Italian food, and since you’re all VIPs you can set up a private room for an intimate dining experience.
-Afterward, jump into the Atomic Saloon Show, which is a sexy wild west show experience.
+- Evening: Tonight, enjoy dinner at Canaletto inside the Venetian for great Italian food, and since you’re all VIPs, you can set up a private room for an intimate dining experience.
+Afterward, jump into the Atomic Saloon Show, which is a sexy Wild West show experience.